 You have pertuzumab by drip into your vein.
 We have information about pertuzumab and its side effects.

 Everolimus is pronounced ever-oh-lih-mus.
 It is also known by its brand name Afinitor.
 It is a type of cancer growth blocker called an mtor inhibitor.
 It stops some cancer cells from dividing and growing.
 The National Institute for Health and Care Excellence (NICE) has looked at whether it should be available with the hormone therapy exemestane (Aromasin) for women whose breast cancer is advanced, HER2 negative and has grown with other treatments.
 NICE does not recommend it as a treatment on the NHS because it says that it is not cost effective.
 But doctors can apply to use it under the Cancer Drugs Fund.

 Trials in the UK are looking at using everolimus with chemotherapy, hormone therapy or other types of biological therapy, for HER2 positive breast cancer that has spread outside the breast.

 Denosumab (pronounced den-oh-sue-mab) is a type of monoclonal antibody.
 There are 2 brands – Prolia and Xgeva (pronounced ex-jeev-ah).
 When cancer spreads to the bones it can cause pain and weaken them.
 When the bones are weaker they break more easily.
 If your cancer has spread to your bones your doctor may suggest that you have denosumab.
 It can strengthen the bones to lower the risk of fractures and help to control pain.
 You have it as an injection just under your skin (subcutaneously).

 If you want to know more about biological therapy, you can talk to your doctor or the nurses involved in your treatment.
-There is general information in the main biological therapy section.
-You can also contact the Cancer Research UK nurses.
+There is general information in our biological therapy section.

 Question about cancer?
 Contact our information nurse team